devabdultech/sync-tube/README.md

 ## Usage

 1. Create a room or join an existing one.
-2. Share the room link with your friends.
+2. Share the room ID with your friends.
 3. Add a YouTube link to the room to start watching together.
 4. Use the chat to communicate with others in the room.